Single’s Inferno Season 3 cast: All contestants - Dexerto

 Son Won-ik

 Introduced on another island, Son Won-ik described himself as being optimistic and honest with a boyish charm.
-He has only recently been chosen to go to Paradise with his details still a mystery for now.
+He has only recently been chosen to go to Paradise.
 In his introduction, he’s seen in a professional boxing gym.
+But it seems more to be a hobby.

+Going to Paradise with Si-eun revealed his true profession.
+Won-ik is a realtor who is a”broker for buildings and premium properties.”
+He explains he’s currently a part of the Pent team that provides consultations for premium properties in Cheongdam and Hannam.
+He’s currently 31 years old.

 Fans can follow him @hiwonik.